BatGap Logo

 Tom: Yeah, yeah.

 Tom: Yeah, I think so.
 And Ramana Maharshi, for example, pretty much says so.
-And a lot of people around Shankara’s time used to accuse him of being a Buddhist, a bit of a Buddhist, believe it or not, even though he was trying to rally against them.
+And a lot of people around Shankara’s time used to accuse him of being a bit of a Buddhist, believe it or not, even though he was trying to rally against them.

-Rick: Do you think?… okay, well, we won’t get into all that.
+Rick: Do you think?… Okay, well, we won’t get into all that.

 Rick: It gets a little nerdy.
 Here’s a question that came in.
 Let’s ask this.
-Mark Peters from Santa Clara, California asks, “What is your relation to ‘your’ thoughts”, your in quotes, “and how has that relationship evolved over the course of your life?
+Mark Peters from Santa Clara, California, asks, “What is your relation to ‘your’ thoughts”—your in quotes—“and how has that relationship evolved over the course of your life?
 Has the internal chatter quieted with your enlightenment, or is there simply less or even no identification with the thought dream?”

 Rick: Yeah.

-Tom: And I find that is very useful to me in lots of my day-to-day activities, thinking about things, understanding things, remembering things.
+Tom: And I find that is very useful to me in lots of my day-to-day activities: thinking about things, understanding things, remembering things.
 I don’t take my thoughts personally in the sense that I don’t think that I’m creating my thoughts.
-And when I say “I”, I’m talking about me as the doer, not me, not self.
+And when I say “I,” I’m talking about me as the doer, not me, not self.
 Do you see what I mean?

 Rick: Yeah.
-You think that thoughts just… you are not the doer of thoughts anymore than you are the doer of actions.
+You think that thoughts just… you are not the doer of thoughts any more than you are the doer of actions.
 Thoughts just flow along as appropriate.

-Tom: Yeah, I mean, I’m not the doer of any of this stuff, just as like I’m not the doer of the leaves blowing in the wind, or the grass growing, or the clouds going through the sky, or the earth rotating.
+Tom: Yeah, I mean, I’m not the doer of any of this stuff, just as I’m not the doer of the leaves blowing in the wind, or the grass growing, or the clouds going through the sky, or the Earth rotating.
 I’m not doing any of this stuff.
 “I” meaning the doer.

-Rick: Yeah, I mean, one hang-up people might have with that is, if you’re sitting there in the park and the wind is blowing from the west, you can’t say, “Okay, wind, now blow from the east, nothing’s going to change”, although Christ was said to have calmed the storm.
+Rick: Yeah, I mean, one hang-up people might have with that is, if you’re sitting there in the park and the wind is blowing from the west, you can’t say, “Okay, wind, now blow from the east,” and nothing’s going to change, although Christ was said to have calmed the storm.
 But you could decide to get up off the park bench or stay on the park bench.
 So there seems to be some greater ownership of the entity that we call “Tom Das” than there is over the birds flying across the sky or other things that are outside that apparent entity.

 Tom: Yeah, so that which you’ve really very eloquently described, I’ll say, is the illusion.
 So there’s the illusion that we have more control over some aspects of our spirits than others.